| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 Returns a Fibonacci sequence as a vector.

-Helper function for converting lengths to length groups (Note: this isn't a general function; the output midpoints defining the groups aligns with DFO specific method/labeling)
+Helper function for converting lengths to length groups.
+Note: This is not a general-purpose function — the output midpoints defining the groups are aligned with DFO-specific methods and labeling conventions.

 length |